-Tip: you should definitely visit Lobos, a stunning islet located just 2km north of Fuerteventura.
-Lobos is a protected natural area, boasting heavenly beaches with white sand and amazing crystal-clear turquoise waters.
-It is worth spending at least half a day there, so that you can explore the whole island.
+Tip: one of the most popular Fuerteventura day trips is to Lobos, a stunning islet located just 2km north of the island.
+Lobos is a protected natural area, boasting heavenly beaches with white sand and crystal-clear turquoise waters.
 Ferries to Lobos depart daily from Corralejo and the ride takes only 15 minutes.

 Activities in Fuerteventura

 Fuerteventura offers a range of activities to suit all tastes.
 It is one of the best places in the world for water sports, which are on offer all year round both for professionals and beginners.

 Windsurfing and kiteboarding are especially popular due to the strong winds that prevail on the island, and there are several schools that specialize in these sports.
 If you are traveling to Fuerteventura during the summer, you can catch the Fuerteventura Windsurfing and Kitesurfing World Cup that takes place every year.

 Fuerteventura is also a top destination for surfing, with spots around the island that are suitable for all levels.
 If you feel like riding the waves, El Cotillo beach has several surf schools and board rentals.
 Flag beach is ideal for surfing, kitesurfing and windsurfing.
 You can also go scuba diving and snorkeling to discover Fuerteventura's rich underwater life.